 Bitcoin is a popular asset for investors instead of using it as a digital currency as it was originally intended in the whitepaper.
 Initially, users purchased Bitcoin to conduct anonymous online transactions on the dark web.
 However, as anonymity shifted away from Bitcoin using centralized cryptocurrency exchanges, investors that understand the fundamental aspects of limited supply and growing demand has altered the perception from a digital currency into an investable asset.

 Early adopters used Bitcoin to make everyday purchases.
 For example, the well-known million-dollar pizza BTC pizza purchase in 2010.
 As its popularity increased among individuals, its application as a currency stalled due to heightened volatility.
-Investors turned to hold the digital asset to appreciate in price in the hopes of becoming the next Bitcoin millionaires.
+Investors turned to hold the digital asset to appreciate in price in the hopes of becoming the next Bitcoin millionaire.

 Bitcoin developed as an alternative form of currency to the broken financial system.
 The pros of using Bitcoin for digital payments are that it's censorship-resistant, meaning any third party cannot alter its network and usability.
 It is also immutable and transparent, meaning every transaction on the Bitcoin blockchain can be seen by anyone, which can help decrease loose ends in any organization.
 Furthermore, Bitcoin does not rely on intermediaries to process transactions.
-Thus reducing processing speed and fees for cross-border transactions compared to traditional finance.
+Thus reducing processing speed and Bitcoin transaction fees for cross-border transactions compared to traditional finance.

 |Bitcoin Pros||Bitcoin Cons|